LL782/earthquakes/README.md

 ### Compare the two solutions

-#### Differences between the components
+#### Both

+Clear seperation between UI, business models, data services and config.

+Each component has it's own file.

+All files are kept short and sweet with named functions and objects.

+Clean, human-readable code.
+Take a look!

-##### Solution 1
+#### Solution 1

 `solution-1` has few component files and everything in one directory.
-It is especially quick and easy to ready and understand.
+It is especially quick and easy to read and understand.
 However, the components are lacking [prop-types](https://www.npmjs.com/package/prop-types) and there are no linting rules in place to enforce code consistency.

 I setup with [Create React App](https://github.com/facebookincubator/create-react-app) which gives a lot for free, such as an optimised build process, the service worker for caching files and hot reloading for speeding up development.

-##### Solution 2
+#### Solution 2

 `solution-2` has each components in it's own directory with room for test files and other related files to be included along side them.
 The components have names like `QuakeList` and `QuakeListItem` so they wouldn't get lost if the Earth Quake lister was included with other UI features.

 I setup without Create React App, for greater control and understanding of every aspect of the setup.

-`eslint` with the `airbnb rules` ensure better code quality and consistency.
+`eslint` with the `airbnb rules` assist with ensuring great code quality and consistency.

-##### Both

-Clear seperation between UI, business models, data services and config.

-Each component has it's own file.

-All files are kept short and sweet with named functions and objects.

 ---